zakame/nyt-cheesecake/README.md

 it is mainly a way for me to learn more about AngularJS and other frontend stuff, while retaining a solid backend in Perl :smiling_imp:

+And, why _CheeseCake_?
+Dave's post had an image of it, so there...

 [1]: http://mojolicio.us
 [2]: http://angularjs.org